PauseAI/pauseai-website/src/posts/2023-june-london-office-for-ai.md

 > "The UK is in a fantastic place to develop the concrete safety requirements that would set the precedent for the AI safety summit later this year.
 There is no other country that has this concentration of AI safety experts." - PauseAI protesters

-> "Implementing a national pause on AI development would be a bold move, but it would give us the time we need to get this right, and it would set a precendent for other countries to follow.
+> "Implementing a national pause on AI development would be a bold move, but it would give us the time we need to get this right, and it would set a precedent for other countries to follow.
 This is essential for making the AI safety summit a success." - PauseAI protesters

 > "AI companies are putting everything at risk; we're already seeing the damage, and it will get far worse.
 Technology development is not inevitable, and pausing should be considered a feasible option.
 We can't cede the future to a few CEOs who acknowledge they are willing to risk humanity for their dreams.
 We all deserve a say on our future, and a global pause gives us that chance.
 However, that global Pause becomes far more likely if we implement a national one first!" - PauseAI protesters